projectacrn/acrn-hypervisor/doc/tutorials/using_grub.rst

       ``kernel_mod_tag`` of VM1 in the
       ``misc/vm_configs/scenarios/$(SCENARIO)/vm_configurations.c`` file.

-      The guest kernel command line arguments is configured in the hypervisor source code by default if no ``$(VMx bootargs)`` is present.
+      The guest kernel command-line arguments is configured in the hypervisor source code by default if no ``$(VMx bootargs)`` is present.
-      If ``$(VMx bootargs)`` is present, the default command line arguments are overridden by the ``$(VMx bootargs)`` parameters.
+      If ``$(VMx bootargs)`` is present, the default command-line arguments are overridden by the ``$(VMx bootargs)`` parameters.

       The ``$(Service VM bootargs)`` parameter in the multiboot command